stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 The transactions are constructed as follows:

-- C_i, the _closing transaction_, disburses funds from MI to MR and/or from MR
+- C_i, the _closing transaction_, disburses funds from EI to ER and/or from ER
-to MI, and changes the signing weights on MI such that I unilaterally controls MI, and the signing weights on MR such that R unilaterally controls MR.  C_i has source account MI, sequence number s_i+1, a `minSeqAge` of O (the observation period time duration), and a `minSeqLedgerGap` of O (the observation period ledger count).
+to EI, and changes the signing weights on EI such that I unilaterally controls EI, and the signing weights on ER such that R unilaterally controls ER.
+C_i has source account EI, sequence number s_i+1, a `minSeqAge` of O (the observation period time duration), and a `minSeqLedgerGap` of O (the observation period ledger count).